 In addition to the freeways, there are certain arteries that most newcomers would do well to know.
 Here are brief descriptions of each.

 Main Street bisects downtown and then heads south-southwest, changing its name to South Main.
 It passes through the Museum District, then along Hermann Park and Rice University before reaching the Texas Medical Center.
 This stretch of South Main has lots of green space and is lined with oak trees.
-Beyond the Medical Center, the street passes by the Reliant Park football stadium, an exhibition center, and the old Astrodome.
+Beyond the Medical Center, the street passes by NRG Stadium, an exhibition center, and the old Astrodome.

 In the middle of the Museum District is a traffic circle called Mecom Fountain, where South Main intersects Montrose Boulevard.
 Montrose runs due north from the Mecom Fountain crossing Westheimer Road and Buffalo Bayou.
 It gives its name to the Montrose area and is lined by several bistros around the Museum District.
 After it crosses the bayou, Montrose becomes Studemont and then Studewood when it enters a historic neighborhood known as the Heights.